 A black insect.
 The third antennal segment clearly shorter than the fourth and fifth combined.
 Hind tibia yellow-brown basally.
 Hind tarsus may be weakly yellow-brown basally.
 Middle tibia marked with yellow-brown on the external face in males and basally in females.
+On the hind wing, the females have two enclosed cells, whilst the males have none but possess a peripheral vein.

-Larvae are mucus covered " slugworms" that feed on the leaves of various trees.
+Caliroa varipes larvae are mucus covered " slugworms" that feed on the leaves of various trees.
 They pupate in the ground.

 Size: 4 - 6mm